 Learn about your team members’ hopes and dreams by asking everyone to fill out a bucket list of things they want to do.
-Then, ask each person to share an item on their list and encourage employees to brainstorm on ways of finishing the item.
+Then, ask each person to share an item on their list and encourage employees to brainstorm ways of finishing the item.

 Depending on your company culture, you may find that people enjoy a potluck because it lets them show off their cooking skills.
-Other groups may appreciate catered food from a local favorite.
+Other groups may appreciate catered food from a local eatery.

-This is an excellent activity for encouraging shy team members to come out of their shell, but remember that these sorts of games can be intimidating for some.
+Karaoke is an excellent activity for encouraging shy team members to come out of their shell, but remember that these sorts of games can be intimidating for some.
 Consider drafting a schedule that lets some outgoing yet untalented singers go first.
 Once everyone is goofing around and having fun, more people are likely to let loose.

 Ask each employee to come up with an idea that would improve their workplace environment.
 Then, encourage people to create pitches and share them with employees.
 Depending on the ideas employees have, you can get everyone to vote for their favorite idea, or you can pick one yourself.

 Trivia can be a great way for people to exercise their communication skills and learn about their coworkers’ strengths and weaknesses.
 When choosing a trivia game, there are all sorts of options.

 Workplace Scavenger Hunt

 Nothing bonds people together as quickly as the thrill of competition.
-A scavenger hunt is an ideal team building game because it requires people to talk through clues and solve puzzles together.
+A scavenger hunt is an ideal team-building game because it requires people to talk through clues and solve puzzles together.
 At the end of the scavenger hunt, offer winners an impressive prize like paid time off, gift cards, or other fun gifts.

-This simple party game is an excellent team building exercise because it focuses on communication, problem solving, and critical thinking.
+This simple party game is an excellent team-building exercise because it focuses on communication, problem-solving, and critical thinking.
 People start with a prompt, draw the prompt, and then have their team guess the prompt.

 A great perk of team building with Pictionary is that it can be done with minimal supplies.
 Just some pens, paper (or a whiteboard), and a few prompts can be enough to entertain everyone for quite a while.